April Kepner: Storylines

-In season 10, April is still engaged to Matthew while Jackson dates Stephanie.
+In Season 10, April is still engaged to Matthew while Jackson dates Stephanie.
 At the wedding, Jackson realizes he still loves April and stands up professing his love.
 Jackson and April are seen driving off together at the start of the following episode and later, it is revealed that they have secretly gotten married after they ran off together.
 At first, April and Jackson do not tell their friends about their marriage, but later they do because of a new rule at the hospital.
-Catherine Avery is not at all happy about her son's elopement with April, and the fact that there wasn't a prenuptial agreement.
+Catherine Avery is not at all happy about her son's elopement with April, and the fact that there was not a prenuptial agreement.
 They soon make up after April signs a postnuptial agreement.